HemanthJabalpuri/Replace_KingRoot_with_SuperSU/README.txt

 ##########################################################################################

-1)Make a folder with name mrw in internal storage Extract this zip in thaf mrw folder
+1)Make a folder with name mrw in internal storage Extract this zip in that mrw folder

 2)Download Terminal Emulator and run following commands